acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 The Deployment Client will use the Jenkins job creation API to start jobs that have these features:

-* take a single parameter: trackingId
+* take a single parameter: taskId
-* POST notifications of job progress (created, in progress, failed, complete) with the trackingId using the `Deployment Status`_ API
+* POST notifications of job progress (created, in progress, failed, complete) with the taskId using the `Deployment Status`_ API
-* deploy the solution using the <trackingId>.zip in a similar manner to the Boreas kubernetes-client design
+* deploy the solution using the <taskId>.zip in a similar manner to the Boreas kubernetes-client design

 As described in the Jenkins documentation for the